 About:

 Alcea rosea, commonly called hollyhocks, is one species of about 60 in the Alcea genus of flowering plants.
-People often confuse hollyhocks with perennial plants, but they’re actually annuals and expert self-sewers that, with proper care, will seed on their own and grow back each year.
+People often confuse hollyhocks with perennial plants, but they’re annuals and expert self-sewers that, with proper care, will seed on their own and grow back each year.
 Gardeners in agreeable zones around the world love hollyhocks for their ornamental appeal.
-They can grow up to 8 feet in height, and vibrant, trumpet-shaped blossoms crowd their towering stalks from June to August.
-Cultivars also include an array of other colors including the dark and mysterious Alcea rosea nigra.
+They can grow up to 8 feet tall, and vibrant, trumpet-shaped blossoms crowd their towering stalks from June to August.
+Cultivars also include an array of other colors, including the dark and mysterious Alcea rosea nigra.

 Growing Zones: | 2 to 10 |